abpframework/abp/docs/en/suite/how-to-install.md

 ## Older versions

-To install a specific version of ABP Suite, add `--version` or `-v` parameter to the command arguments.
-You can install older versions of the ABP Suite.
-The version of ABP Suite and your solution's ABP package versions must be the same.
-Otherwise you will get errors due to templates not suitable for your project.
+To install a specific version of ABP Suite, add `--version` or `-v` parameter to the command arguments:

 ```bash
 abp suite install --version 3.3.1
 abp suite update --v 4.0.0-rc.5
 ```

+You can install older or newer versions.
+The version of ABP Suite and your solution's ABP package versions must be the same.
+Otherwise you will get errors due to templates not suitable for your project.